Beate Klarsfeld: Action against Kiesinger

-In recognition of her action, the writer and later Nobel Prize laureate Heinrich Böll sent red roses to her in Paris.
+In recognition of her action, author Heinrich Böll sent red roses to her in Paris.
 Günter Grass, however, deemed Klarsfeld's action "irrational" and criticized Böll's reaction to it.
 During a wave of violence gestures and attacks by the student movement following the judgment against Klarsfeld, the judge's windows were pelted with stones, which the SDS called "an adequate response to an unparalleled terror judgment".

-In late 1969, Klarsfeld's sentence was reduced to four months in prison, which were suspended on probation.
-Klarsfeld justified the act in a poem that she recorded on 23 November 1968.
-Accordingly, Klarsfeld explained that her slap was on behalf of 50 million dead of World War II as well as for future generations.
+Klarsfeld justified the act in a poem that she recorded on 23 November 1968, saying that her slap was on behalf of 50 million dead of World War II as well as for future generations.
 She wanted it to be understood as a slap in the "repulsive face of ten million Nazis".

 Klarsfeld was accompanied by her mother on 11 November 1968 in Brussels where two days later Kiesinger was to speak on the evening of 13 November 1968 to the Grandes Conférences Catholiques.
 She was advised to leave the country by the Belgian police.
 In 1969 she joined the Waldshut constituency federal election campaign as a direct candidate of the leftist Aktion Demokratischer Fortschritt against the direct candidate of the CDU, Chancellor Kiesinger.
 Kiesinger received 60,373 votes, Klarsfeld 644.